Last Updated on

-- Male giraffes fight with their necks by swinging it from one side to another.
+- A male giraffe fights using its neck, by swinging it from one side to the other.

 - The spots on a giraffe’s body act as camouflage for protection against predators.

-- A giraffe has four stomachs which speed up the digestion process.
+- A giraffe has four stomachs, which speeds up the digestion process.

-- Giraffes are most vulnerable while bending down to drink water since they cannot see an approaching predator.
+- Giraffes are most vulnerable while bending down to drink water, as they cannot see an approaching predator.

-- A lion’s roar is so powerful that can be heard from eight kilometres away.
+- A lion’s roar is so powerful, that it can be heard from eight kilometres away.

 - The heaviest lion ever weighed was at a mind-boggling 375 kilograms.

-- The responsibility of hunting mostly lies with the female lion as they are better hunters than males.
+- The responsibility of hunting mostly lies with female lions, as they are better hunters than males.